 Dr. Ron Ehrlich: And you would have revolutionized all of as doing Walmart’s patient’s clients health, go on.

 Niraj Naik: Yeah, it could have been amazing but then it didn’t work out that way.
-And I actually at this point got hit a lightning bolt with a chronic illness and left me house bound for nearly a year and I literally went into my depression and I lost three stone.
+And I actually at this point got hit a lightning bolt with a chronic illness and left me housebound for nearly a year and I literally went into my depression and I lost three stones.

 Dr. Ron Ehrlich: We use kilograms but three stone yeah well that’s 14 times 3 is anyway 42 pounds, it’s about 20 kilos, just quick maths.

 Niraj Naik: So, I was really sick.
 I was really sick.
 And I literally gave two options by the doctor so you either take this new drug that hasn’t been tested yet or you can have your colon removed by surgery because I had a condition called ulcerative colitis where you get ulcers in your colon, and I was basically crapping blood 40 times a day.
 It was horrible.
 And yeah and that was it and then luckily a very close friend of the family now saw me on the she came to the rescue.

 She’s a yoga teacher in the UK and she basically said to me that you’ve got a gift but if you can heal yourself now without the drugs because all the drugs have stopped working, I was getting side effects, and she said you’d be an amazing example to other people and now’s time for you, a chance to put the advice you’ve been giving to other people back onto yourself.
 And that really got me out of this mindset, depression because I was very depressed, and I was also very alone, being a renegade pharmacist that was actually one of the words, they said that your idea was too renegade, that was kind of where the renegade pharmacist name started to appear.